UXDProtocol/uxd-client/README.md

 const transaction = new Transaction();
 const redeemFromMangoDepositoryIx =
   client.createRedeemFromMangoDepositoryInstruction(
-    1, // UI amount of collateral to redeem
-    5, // 0.5% slippage in points
+    10, // UI amount of UXD to redeem (returned as the provided depository Collateral, here SOL)) 5, // 0.5% slippage in points
     controller,
     depository, // matching Mango Depository for the collateral